 “I thought it was a very sad situation, because no matter what the age the children were, they killed them,” said 15-year-old sophomore Paola Aldana.

-Read more in Rich Irwin’s story GATES.
+Read more in Rich Irwin’s story HOLOCAUST.